Swiss Indoors Basel Betting Odds, Favourites to Win, Tournament History and Past Winners

 Location:

-The tournament is played in Basel, which is the third most populous city in Switzerland.
-Based on its location, the tournament is also called the Basel Open or Basel Indoors.
-Interestingly, the all-time great Swiss tennis star, Roger Federer, is also a Basel native.
+The tournament is played in Basel, Switzerland's third most populous city.
+Due to its location, the event is also known as the Basel Open or Swiss Indoors Basel.
+The city is famously the hometown of tennis legend Roger Federer.

 Courts and Surfaces: